distractor/distractor.github.io/_pages/research.md

 ## Would love to be included in
 - Numerical simulation
-- Soft body dynamics (without experience)
+- Soft body dynamics (without experience worth mentioning)
-- Aerodynamics
+- Aerodynamics (some experience)
-- Racing yacht simulation (without experience)
+- Racing yacht simulation (without any experience)
 - Implementation of math and physics into code

 ## Open to other ideas?

 YES.
+Feel free to contact me if you have an interesting project.